Updated: Dec 02, 2024

 Shenma is another mobile-first search engine which holds a 3.8% market share in China.
 It has focused on the sector of mobile search and was co-founded by Alibaba and UCWeb.-

-China’s government has implemented several policies that have significantly influenced search engines usage in China.
+China’s government has implemented several policies that have significantly influenced search engine usage in China.
 One key policy involves the blocking of various mobile apps, including Signal and Clubhouse.

 The apps which were launched and meant to provide secure communication have been restricted.
 This has limited the Chinese users to interact with other people who are living abroad.
 Meanwhile, the government has tightened a crackdown on unapproved virtual private networks, or VPNs, which offer ways around such a firewall by prosecuting access providers.
 This makes it tougher for users to overpass censorship and access global content.